DikshantKalotra/Working-with-pandas/README.md

 # Working-with-pandas
-In this repository, I have analysed the data from the files which information about countries and their covid situation.
+In this repository, I have analysed the data from the files which contain information about countries and their covid situation.